 I offer the following: it is a fundamental structural flaw for any market to permit competitors to have the unilateral power to punish another competitor for competing aggressively.
-This, then, is the central answer to why brokerage markets are so non-competitive.
+This, then, is the central answer to why brokerage markets are so noncompetitive.
 The lack of brokerage competition is not entirely the violations of law described in earlier chapters.
 If every violation in chapters one through five was cured, there would still be steering as a fundamental feature of this double-brokerage market.
+It's time to end steering.